v0idcr0w/minimal-calorie-tracker/README.md

 - [OK] Enable the possibility of adding recipe under meals.
 - [OK] Goals: missing fetch from database
 - [OK] Delete confirmation
+- [OK] Sort foods, recipes etc by the id in descending order
-- Option to import foods & recipes from CSV file.
+- [OK] Option to import foods from CSV file.
-- Option to export foods & recipes to CSV file.
+- [OK] Option to export foods to CSV file.
-- Sort foods, recipes etc by the id in descending order
+- [OK] Install charts.js
-- Graphs (pizza chart showing your current macro split for the day); line chart showing your weight progress; and your calories progress (only if there is more than 1 data point).
+- [OK] Pizza chart showing your current macro split for the day in the meals page; also in the home page for your goals)
+- [OK] Double Line chart showing your weight progress; and your calories progress over the weeks (only if there is more than 1 data point). https://github.com/SauravKanchan/svelte-chartjs
-- Compare the users goals with their current progress in the DailyLog page.
+- [OK] Compare the users goals with their current progress in the Daily Log page (+ 0.5 kcal relative to goal etc...)

+### TODO: DESIGN
+- Light mode and dark mode
+- Home
+- Foods
+- Recipes
+- Meals
+- Logs
+- Progress Charts